 Avian Power Line Interaction Committee

-Today APLIC members include representatives from the Edison Electric Institute, the National Rural Electric Cooperative Association, 30 individual electric utilities, two Federal utility agencies, the Electric Power Research Institute, the Rural Utilities Service and the U.S. Fish and Wildlife Service.
+Today APLIC members include representatives from the Edison Electric Institute, the National Rural Electric Cooperative Association, over 50 individual electric utilities, two Federal utility agencies, the Electric Power Research Institute, the Rural Utilities Service and the U.S. Fish and Wildlife Service.
 APLIC is an excellent example of how government and private industry can work cooperatively to address conservation issues.